sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/05-technical-corner.md

 | myself                    | The reviewer is the user himself                                        |
 | default                   | The reviewer is the default reviewer (as configured during campaign launch) |

-> [!important] Although a reviewticket is not attached to a timeslot, the reviewed data is.
+> [!warning] Although a reviewticket is not attached to a timeslot, the reviewed data is.
 As a result, you should be very cautious about the way you are designing your *views* as you can end up in situations where the lines won't appear because either the *Account* or the *Permission* no longer exists in the latest timeslot.
 If you want to display **all** this information whatever reviewed data still exists or not in the Identity Ledger, you should use *ticketreview displayname* instead of pointing to the access right.

 ### Finalized Review